Long slurps are guaranteed with these Tajin mango popsicles.

 Where to buy Tajin seasoning

-You can find Tajín Clásico Chile Lime Seasoning on amazon (here) or at most grocery stores, check the international aisle.
+You can find Tajín Clásico Chile Lime Seasoning on Amazon or at most grocery stores; check the international aisle.

 Equipment

-To make my life easier, I like to use store-bought popsicle molds (affiliate link).
-I swear by the one listed above because it releases the popsicles with no hassle.
+I like to use store-bought popsicle molds to make my life easier.
+I swear by the one listed in the recipe card equipment because it releases the popsicles without hassle.

 Spout: you will need a container with a spout that isn’t wide to fill the molds.
 I like the ones that come with the molds